We are told that Frank and Alice Longbottom do not recognize their son.

 His grandmother, however, seems to be from a family which has a long history of such childhood breakthroughs on a grand scale.
 Great-uncle Algie, in particular doesn’t sound like a good candidate for having ever learned to control any of his impulses, magical or otherwise.
 When Neville appeared to have no such breakthroughs, his grandmother was shocked and dismayed.
 Her handling of the matter (and that of her siblings) only made an issue of something that wasn’t one.

 However, rather than exercising the common sense of a jackrabbit and writing directly to Hogwarts to ask whether Neville was on the enrollment list, they proceeded to try to “frighten the magic out of him”.
-And very nearly succeeded.
+And they very nearly succeeded.

 It is obviously his grandmother and her extended family who put the idea of being a Squib into his head.